-Why did I receive these proxy materials or a notice regarding the availability of proxy materials on the internet?
+Why did I receive a notice regarding the availability of proxy materials on the internet?

-We have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors (sometimes referred to as the "Board") of MannKind Corporation (sometimes referred to as, "we," "us," the "Company" or "MannKind") is soliciting your proxy to vote at the 2015 Annual Meeting of Stockholders (the "Annual Meeting"), including any adjournments or postponements of the Annual Meeting.
-Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we are providing access to our proxy materials over the internet.
-Our stockholders of record have also received a printed set of the proxy materials along with the Notice.
+Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials over the internet.
+Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors (sometimes referred to as the "Board") of MannKind Corporation (sometimes referred to as, "we," "us," the "Company" or "MannKind") is soliciting your proxy to vote at the 2017 Annual Meeting of Stockholders (the "Annual Meeting"), including any adjournments or postponements of the Annual Meeting.
+You are invited to attend the annual meeting to vote on the proposals described in this proxy statement.
+However, you do not need to attend the meeting to vote your shares.
 All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
 Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.

-These proxy materials and the Notice were first mailed to our stockholders of record entitled to vote at the Annual Meeting on or about April 11, 2015.
+The Notice is expected to be first mailed to our stockholders of record entitled to vote at the Annual Meeting on or about April 7, 2017.